Duals of Higher Vector Spaces

 where $EZ$ is the Eilenberg-Zilber map from Definition \ref{def:EilenbergZilberMap}.
 More explicitly, $\lambda_\alpha$ is given, for any $v \in N(\huaV)_i$ and $w \in N(\huaW)_{n-i}$, by

 where $\Sh(i,n-i)$ is the set of $(i,n-i)$-shuffles. \end{proposition}

-\begin{proof} By definition of $N$ as a functor and $EZ$ as a natural transformation, $\lambda_\alpha = EZ^* N(\alpha) \in \Hom_{\Ch_{\ge 0}(\Vect)}(N(\huaV) \otimes N(\huaW), \R[-n])$, hence it is clearly a chain map and therefore an IM-pairing.
-For a more detailed combinatorial proof see \cite[Lemma E.1]{CuecaZhu2023}.\footnote{In that article, this fact is proven for the IM-pairing associated to an $n$-shifted 2-form on a simplicial manifold.
+\begin{proof} Equation \eqref{eq:IMPairingAssociatedDef} follows immediately from \eqref{eq:EZ}.
+However, if we use the explicit formula \eqref{eq:IMPairingAssociatedDef} as the definition of $\lambda_\alpha$, to verify that $\lambda_\alpha$ is multiplicative directly is not easy.
+One needs a long combinatorial calculation (see \cite[Lemma E.1]{CuecaZhu2023}).\footnote{In that article, this fact is proven for the IM-pairing associated to an $n$-shifted 2-form on a simplicial manifold.
 However, the combinatorics are the same.} \end{proof}